AI-VT/donkeycar_imitation_learning/README.md

 # <p style="text-align: center;"> How to Install All Required Dependencies</p>

+**NOTE**: Whenever any of VSCode, git, or Miniconda asks you to add things to "Path" during the installation, please say yes.

 The first thing to do is to make sure that you have **VSCode** installed, whose installation instructions can be found here: https://code.visualstudio.com/Download

+Then, make sure that you have **git** installed: https://git-scm.com/downloads

 Then, you need to make sure that you have installed **Miniconda**, whose download can be found here: https://www.anaconda.com/docs/getting-started/miniconda/install. **Miniconda** allows us to manage python packages in an isolated way, so that we basically ignore package dependencies.